benmvp/slides/2016/confoo/flexbox.md

 - Not supported in IE8 or IE9
 - But those should be dead or dying soon
 - There also is Flexibility which uses JavaScript to polyfill Flexbox
+- Autoprefixer & PostCSS give you vendor prefixes for free

 =====